Hurricane Matthew kills almost 900 in Haiti before hitting U.S.

 | PORT-AU-PRINCE, Haiti/DAYTONA BEACH, Fla.

 PORT-AU-PRINCE, Haiti/DAYTONA BEACH, Fla.
-Hurricane Matthew killed almost 900 people and left tens of thousands homeless in Haiti earlier this week before plowing northward on Saturday over waters just off the U.S. southeast where it caused flooding and widespread power outages.
+Hurricane Matthew killed almost 900 people and left tens of thousands homeless in Haiti earlier this week before plowing northward on Saturday over waters just off the U.S. southeast, where it caused flooding and widespread power outages.

 The number of deaths in Haiti, the poorest country in the Americas, surged to at least 877 on Friday as information trickled in from remote areas previously cut off by the storm, according to a Reuters tally of death tolls given by officials.